Rise to Success: Career Highlights of William F. Buckley Jr.

 How William F. Buckley Jr. built a successful career.
 Explore key moments that defined the journey.

-In 1947, William F. Buckley Jr. began working as a Spanish instructor at Yale.
+From 1947, William F. Buckley Jr. worked as a Spanish Instructor at Yale.

-In 1950, William F. Buckley Jr. graduated with honors from Yale University after engaging in debate and conservative political commentary during his time there.
+In 1950, William F. Buckley Jr. graduated with honors from Yale University, following his engagement in debate and conservative political commentary.

 God and Man at Yale: The Superstitions of 'Academic Freedom'